stuart/tuco_tuco/README.md

     click_button "Submit"
   ```

-  Yet to come: clicking directly on elements and mouse movements.
+  Yet to come: mouse movements.

 ### Forms
   Interacting with forms is easy with TucoTuco's functions for that: